-GeniusU Pte Ltd is the Edtech company within Genius Group.
+GeniusU Ltd is the Edtech company within Genius Group.
 The original company operating under the name GeniusU Pte Ltd was renamed Genius Group Ltd in July 2019 in order to focus on the current acquisition growth strategy.
-A new wholly owned subsidiary named GeniusU Pte Ltd was then incorporated in August 2019 to which all Genius Group Ltd's Edtech platform, assets and operations were transferred.
-As a result, the current GeniusU Pte Ltdprovides the AI personalized learning and global community to the rest of the Group.
+A new wholly owned subsidiary named GeniusU Pte Ltd was then incorporated in August 2019 to which all Genius Group Ltd.'s Edtech platform, assets and operations were transferred.
+GeniusU Pte Ltd then converted from a private limited company to a public limited company in May 2021.
+As a result, the current GeniusU Ltd provides the AI personalized learning and global community to the rest of the Group.
 The scale and deeptech developments within GeniusU are what we believe give Genius Group its competitive edge, as each student and faculty member is able to use the tools on GeniusU to design their own personalized path.